-Edison Price Lighting is ideally sized to combine computerized machinery with handcrafted techniques.
+Edison Price Lighting combines computerized machinery with handcrafted techniques.

 Manufacturing, R&D, Customer Service -- all in one building.
-This close promixity encourages seamless intradepartmental collaboration.
 Our engineers only need to walk downstairs to check prototypes, our factory employees walk upstairs to confirm designs.
-Learn more about our process, from design to shipment.

 - See behind-the-scenes photos on Instagram and Facebook.